Below is an overview of the frequently asked questions for U.S. Citizens. Please review before contacting us.

 - U.S. citizens must report world-wide income by filing an annual U.S. income tax return, regardless of where else they live and pay taxes.
 For more information see www.irs.gov.

 - A male U.S. citizen must register with the U.S. Selective Service System within three months of his 18th birthday.
 For more information see our section on Selective Service.

 I need help with a U.S. tax question.

 I have a question about traveling within the Schengen Area.

 If you are planning to visit or travel through European countries, you should be familiar with the requirements of the Schengen Agreement.
 The Schengen Agreement is a treaty creating Europe’s Schengen Area, which encompasses 26 European countries, where internal border checks have largely been abolished for short-term tourism, a business trip, or transit to a non-Schengen destination.
 For additional information and FAQs please visit the State Department webpage about travel in Europe.

 Passport Card Questions

 A passport card is a wallet-size card that can only be used for land and sea travel between the United States, Mexico, Canada, the Caribbean, and Bermuda.
 The card provides a less expensive, smaller, and more convenient alternative to the passport book for those who travel frequently to these destinations by land or by sea.

-For first-time applicants, the passport card will cost $55 for adults and $40 for children under the age of 16.
-This includes the execution fee of $25.
-Adults with fully valid passports issued within the last fifteen years can apply for the card by mail using form DS-82, at a cost of $30.
+For first-time applicants, the passport card will cost $65 for adults and $50 for children under the age of 16.
+This includes the execution fee of $35.
+Adults with fully valid passports issued within the last fifteen years can apply for the card in person using form DS-82, at a cost of $30.
 Note that though consular fees are set in dollars, in Amsterdam you can only pay in euro, the local currency equivalent of the dollar fee, or with any credit or a U.S. debit card.

-If you have a question that is not addressed under our frequently asked questions, please send us an e-mail to AmsterdamUSC@state.gov
+If you have a question that is not addressed under our frequently asked questions, please use the ACS Navigator to find out how to contact us.